Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new

 \emph{Example 2 for corrected M\o ller's theorem.} Nevertheless, the corrected M\o ller's theorem may define a \emph{non-zero} four-vector in general.
 As an example, consider the tensor given by

-defined in the cubic domain $V ~(-\pi\le x,y,z\le \pi)$, where $f(x,y,z)=(\sin x)^2(\sin y)^2(\sin z)^2$, with $\int_{V}f(x,y,z)\mathrm{d}^3x=\pi^3$. $B^{\mu\nu}(\mathbf{x},t)$ is divergence-less ($\partial_{\nu}B^{\mu\nu}=0$), and satisfies the zero boundary condition: $B^{\mu\nu}(\mathbf{x},t)=0$ on the boundary $(x,y,z=\pm\pi)$ for $-\infty<t<+\infty$; thus the pre-assumption of corrected M\o ller's theorem is satisfied.
+defined in the cubic domain $V ~(-\pi\le x,y,z\le \pi)$, where $f(\mathbf{x})=(\sin x)^2(\sin y)^2(\sin z)^2$, with $\int_{V}f(\mathbf{x})\mathrm{d}^3x=\pi^3$. $B^{\mu\nu}(\mathbf{x},t)$ is divergence-less ($\partial_{\nu}B^{\mu\nu}=0$), and satisfies the zero boundary condition: $B^{\mu\nu}(\mathbf{x},t)=0$ on the boundary $(x,y,z=\pm\pi)$ for $-\infty<t<+\infty$; thus the pre-assumption of corrected M\o ller's theorem is satisfied.
 On the other hand, $\int_{V:~t=const}B^{\mu j}(\mathbf{x},t)\mathrm{d}^3x=0 $ holds for $\mu=1,2,3,4$ and $j=1,2,3$; thus $B^{\mu\nu}(\mathbf{x},t)$ also satisfies the sufficient and necessary condition Eq.\,(\ref{eq42}) for the corrected M\o ller's theorem.
 Accordingly, $\int_{V:~t=const}B^{\mu 4}(\mathbf{x},t)\mathrm{d}^3x=(0,0,0,\pi^3)\ne 0$ is a four-vector --- the corrected M\o ller's theorem may define a \emph{non-zero} four-vector in general.\\

-\emph{Conclusion for corrected M\o ller's theorem.} In conclusion, the corrected M\o ller's theorem may define a non-zero four-vector in general; however, it only defines a trivial zero four-vector for an EM stress-energy tensor.
+\emph{Conclusion for corrected M\o ller's theorem.} In conclusion, the corrected M\o ller's theorem may define a non-zero four-vector in general; however, it only defines a trivial zero four-vector for an EM stress--energy tensor of a finite closed physical system.
 Thus the application of the theorem is limited. \\

 \emph{Differences between three four-vector theorems.} We have three four-vector theorems: Theorem 1 and corrected M\o ller's theorem (both presented in the present paper), and generalized von Laue's theorem (presented in Ref.\,\cite{r6}).
 For the convenience to compare, we write down the generalized von Laue's theorem from Ref.\,\cite{r6} as follows.\\